Title: | Minimalist Async Evaluation Framework for R |

 Dispatches tasks from a host to daemons for processing, using FIFO

 scheduling, queuing tasks as required.
-Daemon / dispatcher settings
+Daemon / dispatcher settings may be

-and this function should not
+and this function should not need to be

-need to be invoked directly.
+invoked directly.

 dispatcher( host, url = NULL, n = NULL, ..., retry = FALSE, token = FALSE, tls = NULL, pass = NULL, rs = NULL, monitor = NULL )